Helicobacter pylori (H. pylori) infection

 - Stomach cancer.
 H. pylori infection is a strong risk factor for certain types of stomach cancer.

-H. pylori infections are usually treated with at least two different antibiotics at once, to help prevent the bacteria from developing a resistance to one particular antibiotic.
-Your doctor also will prescribe or recommend an acid-suppressing drug, to help your stomach lining heal.
+H. pylori infections are usually treated with at least two different antibiotics at once.
+This helps prevent the bacteria from developing a resistance to one particular antibiotic.

 - Proton pump inhibitors (PPIs).
 These drugs stop acid from being produced in the stomach.
-Some examples of PPIs are omeprazole (Prilosec, others), esomeprazole (Nexium, others), lansoprazole (Prevacid, others) and pantoprazole (Protonix, others).
+Some examples of PPIs are omeprazole (Prilosec), esomeprazole (Nexium), lansoprazole (Prevacid) and pantoprazole (Protonix).

 - Bismuth subsalicylate.
-More commonly known as Pepto-Bismol, this drug works by coating the ulcer and protecting it from stomach acid.
+More commonly known by the brand name Pepto-Bismol, this drug works by coating the ulcer and protecting it from stomach acid.

 Preparing for an appointment